greentic-ai/greentic-messaging/examples/webchat-demo/README.md

 npm run dev
 ```

-By default the dev server proxies `/v3/directline` to `http://localhost:8090`, so if you run the provider locally nothing else is required.
+By default the dev server proxies `/v3/directline` to `http://localhost:8090`.
+Start the standalone server with
+`cargo run --manifest-path libs/core/Cargo.toml --example run_standalone` and no
+other setup is required.
 Optional overrides live in `.env.local`:

 ```ini
 VITE_WEBCHAT_ENV=dev